-Total deferred inflows of resources increased by \$1.6 million.
-The overall increase was due to a decrease of \$0.8 million in deferred inflows for pensions, while deferred inflows related to OPEB increased by \$2.4 million.
-Deferred inflows related to OPEB increased because of differences between actual and expected experience, changes in proportion and differences between the University's contributions and proportionate share of contributions, and changes in actuarial assumptions.
-For more information about the University's deferred inflows related to pensions and OPEB, refer to Notes 13 and 14 of the Notes to the Financial Statements.
+The University recorded deferred inflows for pensions and deferred inflows for OPEB in the amount of \$0.9 million and \$16.1 million, respectively.
+Total deferred inflows of resources decreased \$5.2 million, of which, deferred inflows related to OPEB decreased \$4.8 million.
+The decrease was due to actuarial changes related to OPEB.
+For more information about the University's deferred inflows related to pensions and other postemployment benefits, refer to Notes 13 and 14 of the Notes to the Financial Statements.

 The University's net position consists of three primary classifications: net investment in capital assets, restricted and unrestricted.
 Restricted net position includes the University's permanent endowment fund and expendable funds that are subject to externally imposed restrictions.
-The University's total net position was \$76.9 million at June 30, 2019, a \$0.2 million increase from the prior year's restated total net position of \$76.7 million.
+The University's total net position was \$84.6 million at June 30, 2020, a \$7.7 million increase from the prior year's total net position of \$76.9 million.